 The Planes of Space

-It doesn’t always stay that way.
-Sometimes, there comes a point when we haven’t seen the thing for so long that we begin to ask ourselves, “hey, where’d this go?”—and then the thing in the fossil suddenly becomes it again.
+But sometimes we long to see them again, the things our grandparents' grandparents once loved.
+Some deep millennium-old hunger opens up within us, and we begin to ask ourselves, “where’d this go?”—and then the thing in the fossil suddenly becomes it again.
 Look through a shopper’s almanac: the facades stand on Doric pillars, the newest mall that opened downtown is named the Hanging Gardens, and ancient Mesopotamian salads just became it with the restaurant chains and now I hear they’re opening theme restaurants in the aforementioned Hanging Gardens.

-Lately, the oldest mouldiest names have been climbing out of their coffins, and this is the reason my name is Adelaide Moore.
+Names are no different from any other artifact of the past.
+Lately, the oldest, mouldiest ones have been climbing out of their coffins: this is the reason my name is Adelaide Moore.

 As far as I’ve read, all the famous Adelaides lived in the 1000s.
 Duchesses, abbesses, opera characters.
 Apparently, too, I share my name with a city in South Australia much younger than those operas, a city I know I’ll never visit.
 I wonder if the air there is colder than it is up here in San Francisco, and if my old friends would tell me more about Adelaide, if they could visit me.